LibraryOfCongress/data-exploration/pages/apidocs/responses.md

 keywords: responses, data, json, api
 last_updated: Dec 19, 2017
 tags:
 summary: "A response is the JSON you get back from your request to the loc.gov API.
 Because the API also provides data for the loc.gov website, there is a lot of data (e.g. breadcrumbs, facets) that are specifically for that purpose.
-This page focuses on the sections of the JSON response that are most useful for wokring with collections and items."
+This page focuses on the sections of the JSON response that are most useful for wokring with collections and items.
+This page has since been superceded by [https://www.loc.gov/apis/json-and-yaml/responses/](https://www.loc.gov/apis/json-and-yaml/responses/)."
 sidebar: apidocs_sidebar
 permalink: responses.html
 folder: apidocs